Treating Dog Lice

 Diagnosis

-Diagnosis is purely based upon clinical examination and hygienic history.
+Diagnosis is purely based upon clinical examination, hygienic history, and examining the dog's hair for signs of lice infestation.
+Shaking the dog's hair can help distinguish lice from dandruff, a crucial step in accurate diagnosis.
 Adult lice can be isolated from the base of the dog hairs, while eggs are usually glued with the hairs, which is why the hair can feel greasy.
 In order to diagnose, the pattern is observed.
-For example parting the hairs often reveals lice, where chewing lice appears active and blood-sucking lice usually moves slowly.
+For example, parting the hairs often reveals lice, where chewing lice appears active and blood-sucking lice usually moves slowly.
 If the veterinarian needs to confirm the type of dog lice, adult lice and/or eggs may be examined under microscope.

-Dog lice treatment or management of an infestation is usually done with the help of sprays, dips, bathes and thorough cleaning of the skin.
-Therapeutic elimination is necessary for proper treatment and several anti-parasitic drugs can be used for purpose.
-Dislodging with fine toothed combs usually don't help much, because it's a tedious process and also it doesn't kill lice that have hatched.
+Dog lice treatment or management of an infestation is usually done with the help of sprays, dips, bathes, and thorough cleaning of the skin.
+Using flea combs to remove live and dead lice from the dog's coat is an effective step in the treatment process.
+Therapeutic elimination is necessary for proper treatment and several anti-parasitic drugs can be used for this purpose.
+Dislodging with fine-toothed combs usually doesn’t help much, because it’s a tedious process and also it doesn’t kill lice that have hatched.

-These therapeutic agents that treat lice, such as pyrethrins, permethrin , lindane, rotenone, methoxychlor, diazinon, malathion, or coumaphos are commercially available in different formulations such as sprays, lotions, dips, dust and shampoos, with various therapeutic levels.
-Application of anti-paraistic/anti-lice preparation requires repeated doses in 10 – 14 days, because all canine lice nits are usually not killed in single application.
+These therapeutic agents that treat lice, such as pyrethrins, permethrin, lindane, rotenone, methoxychlor, diazinon, malathion, or coumaphos are commercially available in different formulations such as sprays, lotions, dips, dust, and shampoos, with various therapeutic levels.
+Using flea shampoo in the treatment can help kill nymphs and adults, though it won't eradicate the eggs.
+Application of anti-parasitic/anti-lice preparation requires repeated doses in 10 – 14 days, because all canine lice nits are usually not killed in a single application.

-In severe infestations, i.e., in case of secondary microbial infections veterinarian might prescribe antibiotics as well.
+In severe infestations, i.e., in case of secondary microbial infections, a veterinarian might prescribe antibiotics as well.

 Products such as Frontline Plus will control dog lice as well as other parasites.